lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 #### Top-up key selection for CMv2

-For **CMv2**, the Depositor Bot operates on a per-operator basis and selects keys based on following algorithm:
+For **CMv2**, the Depositor Bot operates on a per-operator basis and selects keys based on the following algorithm:

 1. Based on the allocated amount received from the Staking Router’s `getDepositAllocations` function, the Depositor Bot calls `getDepositsAllocation(uint256 depositAmount)` on the module to determine how much stake should be allocated to each operator.
 2. Across this list of operators, the Depositor Bot chooses the oldest validators and checks that: